davetang/onemanarmy/README.md

 Non-orthogonal systems are inherently more complex to change and control.
 When components of any system are highly interdependent, there is no such thing as a local fix.

+The concept of orthogonal systems can also be described as being modular, component-based, and layered.
+Systems should be composed of a set of cooperating modules, each of which implements functionality independent of the others.
+Sometimes these components are organised into layers, each providing a level of abstraction.

+To test for orthogonal design, ask: "If I dramatically change the requirements behind a particular function, how many modules are affected?".
+In an orthogonal system, the answer should be one.
+Also ask yourself how decoupled your design is from changes in the real world.
+For example, are you using telephone numbers as identifiers?
+What happens when the phone company reassigns area codes? **Do not rely on the properties of things you cannot control**.

 ## Linux administration